crs4/life_monitor/web-app.md

 LifeMonitor notifies you each time a test instance changes state, i.e., from passing to failing or the other way around.
-To access notifications, click on the bell-shaped icon in the top-right corner:
+To access notifications, click on the bell-shaped icon in the top-right corner (note that it appears only when there are new notifications to show):

 <div align="center">
   <img alt="LM notifications" src="images/notifications.png" width="400" />